4 shot, 1 fatally, in Avondale after fist fight escalates to shootout

 CHICAGO (WLS) --A man was killed and three other people were wounded by gunfire in Chicago's Avondale neighborhood on the city's Northwest Side.
+It all started with a fight at a gas station.

+Detectives said three of the four people shot are known gang members.

 Police worked two crime scenes related to the homicide early Tuesday morning.

-The shootings stemmed from a fight between two groups at a Shell gas station at the corner of West Belmont and North Sacramento avenues, CPD Chief Communications Officer Anthony Guglielmi tweeted later Tuesday morning.
+The shooting stemmed from a fight between two groups at the Shell station at the corner of West Belmont and North Sacramento avenues, CPD Chief Communications Officer Anthony Guglielmi tweeted later Tuesday morning.

 This stems from a fight between two groups at the gas station.
 Both groups arrive in different cars, fight escalates to gun violence between each other & 4 are shot, 1 fatally.
 Dets reviewing private & city video.
 Anyone w/ info please email anonymously to https://t.co/yYAqzcVIfu https://t.co/GA8QiBe1h9— Anthony Guglielmi (@AJGuglielmi) May 22, 2018